-How to Enable or Disable Metered Connection in Windows 11
+How to Manage Metered Connections on Windows 11

 The post provides a guide for students and new users to enable or disable the metered connection feature on Windows 11 for Ethernet, Wi-Fi, or Cellular connections, allowing them to control and reduce data usage.
 However, enabling it may prevent automatic updates leading to security vulnerabilities.
 The post also includes step-by-step instructions for turning metered…